Edward II and Edward III

 Wycliffe and the Lollards

 In a more serious vein, it was about 1376 that John Wycliff began to preach church reform, espousing the radical notion of an individual connection with God, without the necessary intermediary of church ritual.
-Wycliff's followers, called Lollards, were constant agitators for social and religious reform for the next 50 years.
+Wycliffe's followers, called Lollards, were constant agitators for social and religious reform for the next 50 years.